Health & Wellness Services

 NYS Public Health Law 2165 requires that postsecondary students who are enrolling for six or more credits show protection against measles, mumps, and rubella.
 Before you can register for classes, all newly enrolled students born on or after Jan.
-1, 1957 must submit documentation proving immunity to measles, mumps, and rubella (German measles) by completing the Immunization Certification form.
+1, 1957 must submit documentation proving immunity to measles, mumps, and rubella (German measles) by completing the Immunization Record form.

 Do I need to get a Meningitis shot?

 No. However, NYS Public Health Law 2167 requires all post-secondary institutions to provide information on Meningitis and the vaccine to all students registering for six credits or more.
-You cannot register for classes without completing the Immunization Certification form regardless of age.
+You cannot register for classes without completing the Immunization Record form regardless of age.
 The Health Center does not offer the vaccine.

 Does the Medical Certificate for Participation in PED 190 have to be completed before I register?

 The Medical Certificate for Participation PED 190 form

 must be completed (stamped, dated and signed) by a medical provider before registering for PED 190.
 If you are not registering for the PED 190 course you do not have to submit the form.